CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Here you can specify several parameters:

 1. _Select CSC project, operating system and desktop name_.
-Currently, the only possible operating system is Linux CentOS 7.
+Possible operating system are Linux CentOS 7 and Linux Ubuntu.
 Assigning a descriptive name for a Desktop so that all project members can quickly identify it, later on is good practice.

 2. _Select a desktop from the pre-built options_.
 Based on the computing needs, choose one of the pre-built options (Small, Medium, or Heavy computation).